ChinaNetCloud/nc-backup-py/README.md

 ### Tools also included

-every module or script include or make use of a set of tools included in tools folder.
+Every module or script include or make use of a set of tools included in tools folder.
 This scripts are supposed to be documented in details in the future, you do not need to to knw them to be able to install the software anyways. date_str_utils.py filesystem_handling os_works requests_utils size calculation (This is also a plugin)

-## Requirements
+# Requirements

 For now the system only supports python 2.6 and 2.7.
 You need to know the version of python where you are executing the script:

-~$ python
+`~$ python

 Python 2.7.5 (default, Nov 20 2015, 02:00:19)

 [GCC 4.8.5 20150623 (Red Hat 4.8.5-4)] on linux2

 Type "help", "copyright", "credits" or "license" for more information.

 >>> exit()

-~$
+~$`

 ### For AWS backups:

 Install awscli:

-pip install awscli
+`pip install awscli`

 ### For Aliyun OSS